How to Run MTP Models: Multi-Token Prediction Guide

 MTP, or Multi-Token Prediction, speeds up inference by letting a model predict multiple upcoming tokens at once instead of generating one token per step.
 It enables faster inference without accuracy loss and is especially effective on GPUs.
 In this guide, you’ll learn how to use MTP models like [Gemma 4](/docs/models/gemma-4.md) or [Qwen3.6](/docs/models/qwen3.6.md) on your local device.

-MTP predicts several future tokens, then the main model verifies them in parallel.
-This reduces the number of forward passes needed during generation, making output faster.
-Because only verified tokens are kept, output quality remains unchanged while decoding work is significantly reduced.
+MTP predicts multiple future tokens, which the main model verifies in parallel.
+This reduces generation forward passes, speeding output while preserving quality because only verified tokens are kept.

 When running [GGUFs](/docs/basics/unsloth-dynamic-2.0-ggufs.md), MTP can make generation **\~1.4× to 2.2× faster**.
-Dense models like Gemma-4-31B benefit most, reaching **>1.4× speedup** over the original baseline, which is especially useful for local inference.
+Dense models like Gemma-4-31B benefit most, reaching **>1.4× speedup** over the original.
 Gains are smaller on devices with lower memory bandwidth, such as older Macs.
 You can run MTP models directly in [Unsloth Studio’s UI](/docs/new/studio.md) or llama.cpp.

 {% hint style="info" %}